Matissoss/pasm/docs/syntax-std.md

 Memory addressing is almost same as in Intel syntax, but with difference that we use `()` instead of `[]`.

 Operands used inside memory must be also prefixed.
-Note that you have to use size directive after memory addressing.
+You must use size directive either before or after memory addressing.

 ```
 (%rax) .qword
 (%rax + %rcx) .xword
 (%rax + %rcx * $4) .dword
-(%rax + $10) .byte
+.byte (%rax + $10)
 ```

 You can also refer to segments, but then you will need to use modifier `%segment:memory_address`.
 It may sound complicated, but it is not.